 1. What is a marriage officiant?
 A person who officiates at a wedding ceremony.
 Their main responsibility is to receive and witness the consent of the intended spouses and to ensure the legal formalities, and hence the validity of the marriage or civil union, are observed.
 Click here to verify our credentials: Marriage Officiant Public Search

 2. What can I expect from you as my officiant?
 You can expect a warm, professional officiant who will put you at ease to guide you throughout your entire planning process and during the ceremony.
 To be appropriately dressed in either all black or black/white or the occasional "themed" ceremony attire.

 5. What are “Symbolic Ceremonial Rituals”?
-They are rituals that symbolize the unity of a couple, their family and their friends, depending on the type of ritual you chose, such as Unity Candle, Sand, Rose or Rock Ceremony, Hand Blessing, Jumping the Broom, God’s Knot, or Wine Pouring ceremony and more.
+They are rituals that symbolize the unity of a couple, their family and their friends, depending on the type of ritual you chose, such as Unity Candle, Sand, Rose or Wine Ceremony, or other.
 (The Couple is responsible for furnishing all equipment needed to perform the chosen ritual(s)*